Pungyeon/clean-go-article/README.md

 This is *okay* because the variable scope, which is defined by whoever invokes the function, remains the same after the function returns.
 Combined with the fact that the function invoker remains the sole owner of the variable, this means that the pointer cannot be manipulated in an unexpected manner.

-### Closures are Function Pointers
+### Closures Are Function Pointers

 Before we get into the next topic of using interfaces in Go, I would like to introduce a common alternative.
 It's what C programmers know as "function pointers" and what most other programming languages call <strong>closures</strong>.
-A closure is simply an input parameter like any other, except it represents a function.
+A closure is simply an input parameter like any other, except it represents (points to) a function that can be invoked.
 In JavaScript, it's quite common to use closures as callbacks, which are just functions that are invoked after some asynchronous operation has finished.
 In Go, we don't really have this notion.
 We can, however, use closures to partially overcome a different hurdle: The lack of generics.

 Consider the following function signature: